History of the New Jersey Devils: 1993–2000: A championship franchise

 Late in the 1999–2000 season, Lamoriello made the controversial decision to fire Ftorek and replace him with assistant coach Larry Robinson.
 The Devils had the fourth-best record in the NHL, but Lamoriello feared that a late-season swoon would turn into another early-round playoff collapse.
-The move paid off, as New Jersey defeated the Florida Panthers, the Toronto Maple Leafs and the Philadelphia Flyers to make the Stanley Cup Finals.
+The move paid off, as New Jersey defeated the Florida Panthers, the Toronto Maple Leafs and the Philadelphia Flyers to make the Stanley Cup Final.
 In the Finals, the Devils reached the top again, defeating the defending champion Dallas Stars in six games to win the Stanley Cup for the second time.
 Scott Stevens, Bobby Holik, Scott Niedermayer and Martin Brodeur, all integral parts of the 1995 team, were augmented with new players acquired in the intervening five years, including Patrik Elias, Petr Sykora, Jason Arnott, Alexander Mogilny and rookies Brian Rafalski, John Madden and Calder Trophy recipient Scott Gomez.
 A highlight of the Devils' second championship run was their come-from-behind victory in the conference finals.
 They trailed Philadelphia three games to one, but rebounded to win three straight-games and the series.
 This was both the first time in Devils playoff history and in NHL Conference finals history that a 3–1 deficit was surmounted.
 This series was also remembered for the hit that captain Scott Stevens laid on Flyers center Eric Lindros, effectively ending Lindros' career in Philadelphia.
-Stevens was named the winner of the Conn Smythe Trophy, and assisted on Jason Arnott's Stanley Cup-clinching goal in double-overtime of Game 6 in Dallas.
+Stevens was named the winner of the Conn Smythe Trophy, and assisted on Jason Arnott's Stanley Cup-clinching goal in double-overtime of game six in Dallas.

 Shortly before this victory, McMullen sold the team to Puck Holdings, an affiliate of YankeeNets, for $175 million.
 The owners wanted to use the Devils and the National Basketball Association's New Jersey Nets (also a tenant at Continental Airlines Arena) for programming on what eventually became the YES Network and move both teams to a new arena in Newark.
 Neither of these proposals became reality under Puck Holdings' ownership.
 The new owners largely left the Devils' operations in Lamoriello's hands.
 For the start of the next season, Lamoriello was appointed CEO of both the Devils and Nets.
 He remained at the helm of the basketball team until it was sold with the intention of moving it to Brooklyn.